 The University of Iowa is itself an internationally respected, world-class research institution.
 It was the first public university in the United States to admit men and women on an equal basis and the country’s first institution of higher education to accept creative work in theater, writing, music, and art as theses for advanced degrees.
 The University has one of the most extensive research library systems in the world.
 The University of Iowa Hospitals and Clinics is one of the largest university-owned teaching hospitals in the United States.
 The University’s Iowa Writers' Workshop—whose students and instructors have included Kurt Vonnegut, Jr., Robert Penn Warren, Flannery O’Connor, Robert Hass, Jane Smiley, and John Irving—is the world’s most prestigious creative-writing program.
 In 2008, the United Nations Educational, Scientific, and Cultural Organization designated Iowa City the world’s third City of Literature.
 The University is a member of the Big Ten athletic conference and regularly assembles teams that lay claim to conference and national glory.
 Football Saturdays are a wonder to behold.

 For additional information about the College of Law or its larger community, please contact us.
 We always are eager to talk with others about the work we do and about the opportunities we provide.

-Iowa Law was a charter member of The American Association of Law Schools and is an American Bar Association-approved law school.
-For more information, contact: American Bar Association, Section of Legal Education and Admissions to the Bar, Attn.
+The College of Law is a charter member of The Association of American Law Schools and is fully accredited by the American Bar Association.
+For more information about ABA accreditation, contact the Section of Legal Education and Admissions to the Bar, Attn.
 Site Evaluation Administration, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.